 Learning and Growing Together

-CBU has been the university of choice for Atlantic Canada’s Aboriginal students for over 30 years.
-Currently, CBU is the home away from home for more than 250 Aboriginal students, as well as the alma mater of close to 500 Aboriginal graduates.
-With research opportunities, engaging programs, and a strong community, Aboriginal students come to CBU to build rewarding futures and careers paths.
+As the vibrant heartbeat of Indigenous education at CBU for more than 40 years, Unama’ki College offers and environment that embraces the knowledge, wisdom and traditions of the Mi’kmaq.
+From faculty and staff that speak Mi’kmaw to academic courses delivered in Mi’kmaw communities, Unama’ki College has many offerings for Indigenous learners.
+Currently, CBU is the home away from home for more than 300 Indigenous students, as well as the alma mater of close to 1,000 Indigenous graduates.
+With research opportunities, engaging programs, and a strong community, Indigenous students come to CBU to build rewarding futures and careers paths.

 A Clear Vision For the Future

 Unama’ki is the Mi’kmaw word for Cape Breton Island, and loosely translates to “Land of Fog.”
-Cape Breton has been home to the Mi’kmaw people for centuries, and Unama’ki College strives to meet the needs of Mi’kmaw and all other Aboriginal students from across the country.
-This means small class sizes, knowledgeable Mi’kmaw faculty and staff, and our Department of Indigenous Studies, which offers courses designed with Aboriginal students in mind.
+Cape Breton has been home to the Mi’kmaw people for centuries, and Unama’ki College strives to meet the needs of Mi’kmaw and all other Indigenous students from across the country.
+This means small class sizes, knowledgeable Mi’kmaw faculty and staff, and our Mi’kmaq Studies courses, which are designed with Indigenous students in mind.

 Respect For the Past, Excitement For Tomorrow

-As an Aboriginal student, you’re going to love Unama’ki College, and will make memories here to last a lifetime.
-Along the way you’re also going to receive a world class education—with insightful courses, access to Elders in Residence, dedicated space for Aboriginal studies and research, and a wealth of knowledge at your fingertips.
+As an Indigenous student, you’re going to love Unama’ki College, and will make memories here to last a lifetime.
+Along the way you’re also going to receive a world class education—with insightful courses, access to Elders in Residence, dedicated space for Indigenous studies and research, and a wealth of knowledge at your fingertips.

 For more information on Unama’ki College please contact us today.